JAbsolu/AI-Chat-1/conversations.md

 AI: "Okay, how can I say it in English?"
  You: bye
 AI: Goodbye!
 If you have any more questions or need assistance in the future, feel free to reach out.
 Take care! 😊
+AI: Hello!
+How can I assist you today? 😊
+ You: Hello
+ You: Hello
+AI: Hello!
+How can I assist you today? 😊